 Use the self-care ideas that appeal to you most…

-That is when you can consult this epic list of self care ideas.
+That is when you can consult this epic list of self help ideas.
 Jot down which ones you think might work for you and let the others flutter away from your mind.
 Some will be perfect for you while others might seem wildly inappropriate for your life and circumstances.
 Some cost nothing while others are expensive.

 Some self-care ideas involve a lot of planning.
 Some self-care ideas are literally as easy as a walk in the park.
 It is a good idea to keep several self-care journals, which you can have on paper or in electronic format.
 For example, you could have one journal to log your physical exercise for the week.
 It serves as an encouragement to show what you have accomplished.
 Some of these journals could be replaced by apps — whatever you are most comfortable with.

 Some self-care ideas are fun such as having a massage or going on vacation.
 However, others may be more difficult like cooking meals regularly, getting enough exercise, taking care of unpleasant tasks, etc. The benefit to doing the unpleasant self-care ideas is that you will feel a sense of freedom as a weight you didn’t even realize was there is lifted from your shoulders.

 Self-care ideas: put them on index cards in a jar…